voschezang/coding-handbook/management-principles.md

 >  A chain is no stronger than its weakest link.

-The variance of a system is [equal](https://en.wikipedia.org/wiki/Bienaym%C3%A9%27s_identity) to the sum of the variance of each individual component and the covariances between them.
-In systems with high dependence (correlation), any bottleneck will greatly impact the product of the system.
+A bottleneck or constraint can greatly impact the product of the system.
 The typical example of this is traffic congestion.
+Mathematically speaking, the variance of a system is [equal](https://en.wikipedia.org/wiki/Bienaym%C3%A9%27s_identity) to the sum of the variance of each individual component and the covariances between them.
+This means that systems with highly dependent (correlated) components suffer from this.

-The only way to exclude bottlenecks is to let the system run at partial capacity; build in slack.
+The only fundamental way to avoid bottlenecks is to let the majority of components run at partial capacity; build in slack.
 This requires a system to have more capacity than market demand, resulting in a a tradeoff between having formation of bottlenecks and resource efficiency.

+**Resources**

+Let's use the formal term *resource* for components in a system.
+This includes anything that helps the system or organization towards its goal.
+Based on this definition, optimizing non-bottleneck components doesn't improve the efficiency of the system.
+The caveat is that resources should of course also work on the *right* thing.
+Avoiding working on the wrong thing can reduce waste and thereby improve global efficiency.

-Hence, a *bottleneck* can be defined as: any resource that has capacity ≤ than the demand placed upon it.
+Resources can be categorizes as:

+1. Bottlenecks: any resource that has capacity ≤ than the demand placed upon it.
+2. Capacity constraint resources.
+A resource that is on the verge of becoming a bottleneck.
-- Based on this definition, optimizing non-bottleneck components doesn't improve the efficiency of the system.
+3. Non-bottlenecks.
+Optimizing these will not improve the flow of the system.
-- Before optimizing a specific component it should be taken into account whether the component is likely to be a bottleneck.

 The first step is to [find and study](https://en.wikipedia.org/wiki/PDCA) bottlenecks.
 Then resolve them.
 If this is not possible, either:

-- Improve their efficiency and reduce their variance.
+1. Maximize utilization or minimize idle time.
+This will make the resource more efficient.
-- Ensure that the resource is used for the right job.
+2. Ensure that the resource is used for the right job.
+3. Improve their efficiency and quality.
+E.g. reduce variance.

 In the same spirit, it can be concluded that any idle time of non-bottleneck resources is perfectly fine.
-This can even be preferable over over-production (which will increase inventory).
+This can even be preferable over over-production, which will increase inventory.

 Tasks that go to bottleneck resources typically have high queue times, while all other tasks have high waiting times.